 - Firm, slightly under-ripe avocados work best.

-- For spicier guacamole leave in some of the jalapeno seeds, or add a serrano.
+- For spicier guacamole, leave some of the jalapeno seeds in or add a serrano.

-- If your limes are a little hard, press and roll them on the countertop under your palm a few times prior to cutting and grilling.
+- If your limes are a little hard, press and roll them on the countertop under your palm a few times before cutting and grilling.

 Frequently Asked Questions